 I currently have a bunch of projects wrapping up this summer that I’m super excited to share.
 Each one has been incredible and there’s nothing quite like seeing all of the hard work come to life!
 On a daily basis I’m focused on keeping all the moving parts of my business going (and there’s a lot of moving parts).
 I’m learning and growing everyday and just happy to be doing what I’m doing – creating, designing, and dreaming up new ideas.
 I absolutely love my job and feel so lucky to have projects continue to come my way!

-Photos by Arianna Tennyson
+Photography by Arianna Tennyson